keyforgerules/keyforgerules.github.io/README.md

 * The default cost to forge a key is six Æmber.
 Some card abilities may increase or decrease this number.
 * No more than one key can be forged during this step each turn, even if the active player has enough Æmber to forge multiple keys.
+* Some cards have effects that allow Æmber on these cards to be spent when forging keys.
+If there is enough Æmber on cards with this effect you control combined with the Æmber in your Æmber pool to forge a key you must do so during Step 1.

 ### STEP 2: CHOOSE A HOUSE